 Pack a picnic for the road and head north to Little Blue Lake, once a mine but now filled with water, coloured a striking aqua by the mine’s minerals.

-Overnight at A Place to Stay in Weldborough, a cottage in easy cycling distance of Weldborough's mountain bike trails, part of the Blue Derby network.
+Overnight in Weldborough, within easy cycling distance of the Blue Derby network.

 From Weldborough, it’s easy to link with the Great Eastern Drive’s Bays and Bikes itinerary.

 Day 4: Weldborough to Launceston

 Looking like some sort of folly in the forest, Mount Paris Dam was built by hand in 1936 to supply water to local tin mines.
 The 250m-long dam was later emptied and a hole blasted through it, so it now stands alone and isolated in the bush.

 The Legerwood Carved Memorial Trees, just 3km off the Tasman Highway, form a sombre line of 25 tree stumps carved into sculptures of fallen World War I soldiers.

 The serried rows of purple at Bridestowe Lavender Estate, the world's largest privately owned lavender farm, are picture-perfect.
 The lavender typically flowers from December through to early February, though the estate is open year-round.

 Approaching Lilydale, an easy 10min walk in Lilydale Falls Reserve leads to pretty Lilydale Falls.

 Fly through the treetops at Hollybank Forest Reserve on a ziplining tour or high ropes course with Hollybank Wilderness Adventures, or join a Segway tour.
 If cellar-door visits are more your style, call ahead to book tastings at nearby Clover Hill Wines, Apogee or The Ridge North Lilydale.